Zhiyu-Lei/Web-Scraping-Customer-Reviews/README.md

 ## Classify Negative Reviews
 The training data and classification tags are for AC products.
 For some tags, rule based approach is used by regular expression matching in review texts.
 For the rest, maching learning based approach is used by vectorizing the review texts first with TF-IDF and then training a Naive Bayes classifier for each tag.

-Review classification is run directly after customer reviews are extracted successfully from target websites.
+Review classification is run directly after customer reviews are extracted successfully from target websites if `--predict_labels` flag is specified in the command argument.